Frequently Asked Questions

 ▼ What about emergencies?

-For emergencies, CTS counselors are available during regular business hours and can be accessed by calling or coming to the center.
-If a mental health emergency arises on campus after business hours or on the weekend, the University Police Department (460-6312) will contact the CTS counselor on-call.
+For emergencies, UCTC counselors are available during regular business hours and can be accessed by calling or coming to the center.
+If a mental health emergency arises on campus after business hours or on the weekend, the University Police Department (460-6312) will contact the UCTC counselor on-call.

 ▼ What about parking?

-▼ What types of services are offered by Counseling and Testing Services?
+▼ What types of services are offered by the Counseling and Testing Center?

 ▼ What happens during the initial session/intake appointment?